 Infecting a unit with nanites in Achron is nearly completely undetectable, the only symptom being your opponent having that units vision and giving the worst possible order at the worst possible time (usually friendly fire)

 Persona 4: Very early of the game, the protagonist decided to try a phenomenon called "Midnight Channel", by staying awake at the midnight during foggy rains and staring into the TV.
-All of the sudden, there's this ominous voice giving him headache and ordering him to put his hand on the TV.
-The protagonist does so and found out that he can stuck his whole body inside the TV.
+All of the sudden, there's this ominous voice giving him headaches and ordering him to put his hand on the TV.
+The protagonist does so and finds out that he can get his whole body inside the TV.
 He ends up nearly getting his head 'eaten' by the TV, and things just get weirder from there.

 And of course, parodied in the Hiimdaisy webcomics: